sukanthm/uts-aip-spring2020/frontend/README.md

    * The first letter of the first word following the colon should be capitalised
    * Following letters should be all lowercase UNLESS
      * A proper noun
      * Referring specifically to filename, class, method, function or other specific part of the coded project

+No branches just origin/master unless you are willing to deal with the issues of branch merge directly

+### Expected steps
+ 1. Add all files to local
+ 1. Commit directory/project to local
+ 1. Pull Remote
+    1. Resolve Issues
+    1. Re Commit Local
+ 1. Push Local to Remote

+If there are any unexpected errors do communicate with rest of team when working.

+### Do Steps When
+ 1. Before Work Starts
+ 1. Periodically
+    1. Any significant changes
+    1. Work on other Projects
+    1. Return From Working on other projects
+    1. Need to move away from keyboard
+    1. Come back to working after being away
+    1. Use your own judgement
+ 1. End of the day / When done with work

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).